 “Remember: when a ‘credit deal’ sounds too good to be true, it usually is,” says Oberholzer.

 Another red flag, says Oberholzer, are credit providers that ask for an “upfront fee”.

 “A registered creditor is not allowed to ask an ‘upfront fee’, sometimes referred to in adverts as an initiation fee or admin fee,” she says.

 According to Oberholzer, these types of fees should form part of the monthly payment amount of the loan.

 According to the National Credit Regulator (NCR), you can avoid being a victim of credit scams by doing the following:

 - Treat all unexpected calls, emails and SMS messages with caution.
 Don’t assume they’re genuine, even if the person seems to know some basic information about you, such as your name.

-- Do not pay any upfront fees to release your loans.
-The National Credit Act does not allow credit providers to request upfront payments for the release of a loan.
+- Do not pay any upfront fees to release your loan.
+The National Credit Act does not allow credit providers to request an upfront payment.
 If the credit provider makes this request, do not engage further and report to the relevant authorities, such as the NCR or SAPS.

 - Be aware of platforms used and hidden fees included for sourcing a loan.